as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, and yet possessing all things.

 as sorrowful, yet always rejoicing;

 Many thought that the team’s ministry was a sorrowful situation, but their ministry was a cause of rejoicing.
 Paul’s team did not rejoice after the trial but during the duress.
 The team could live in antithetical situations.
 The Christian living under the principles of God’s Word can have stability under great stress.
 Those who live under unadulterated emotion cannot withstand the changing pressures of life.
 They are the kind of people who believe that they are not Christians if they do not feel saved.
-Or, if they do not feel spiritual, they must not be spiritual.
+Or, if they do not feel spiritual, they believe they must not be spiritual.
 A rosy glow is their standard for life rather than putting things in perspective through God’s Word.
-The issue is not expressing emotion for carrying feeling about something is valid; the point is living above feeling.
+The issue is not the validity of expressing emotion for carrying feeling about something; the point is living above feeling.

 as poor, yet making many rich;